KelvinHere/Milestone-FrontEnd/README.md

     * The footer social media links hide when vertical height is too small and would collide navigation with buttons

 * menu.html -
-    * The food items **image** and **description** stack horizontally on mobile and vertically on larger screens
+    * The food items **image** and **description** stack vertically on mobile and horizontally on larger screens
     * At higher resolutions the maximum width of the page content is capped for readability
-    * Each menu item opens menu modal when clicked
+    * Each menu item opens the correct menu modal when clicked
     * Each menu modal has button to toggle QR code visibility and close modal button
+    * Each QR code contains the correct information for the kiosk

 * events.html -
-    * Mobile screens shows current **event** in full and the ability to enter the draw through a prominent button that opens a modal
+    * Mobile screens show current **event** in full and the ability to enter the draw through a prominent button that opens a modal
     * Higher resolution screens show two columns one for events and the other a form to enter the draw (the mobile screen enter draw button and associated text is hidden)
     * On higher resolution screens the maximum width of the page content is capped for readability
     * Enter draw modal has close and submit button